The Dominican Cross is the heraldic arms of the Order of Preachers (O.P.)

 A motto common to many of these emblems is 'Laudare, Benedicere, Praedicare': To praise, to bless and to preach (from the Dominican Missal, Preface of the Blessed Virgin Mary).

 The seal of the Assumption College in Massachusetts looks similar to the Dominican Cross, but has a couple of significant differences.
-Firstly, the colour (the College colours are blue and white; the trademark of the Order of Preachers is black and white).
+Firstly, colour — the College colours are blue and white; unlike the black and white trademark of the Order of Preachers.
 Secondly, the College emblem lacks the gyronny in the centre of the cross.
 Instead, we see there the traditional Augustinian coat of arms.

-The Dominican Cross should not be confused with the Greek Cross of the Dominican Republic.
+The Dominican Cross shouldn't be confused with the Greek Cross of the Dominican Republic.